IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_toolchain_tool_gitlab.html.markdown

 	* `repo_id` - (Computed, String) The ID of the GitLab project.
 	* `repo_name` - (Computed, String) The name of the new GitLab repository to create.
 This parameter is required when creating a new repository, cloning, or forking a repository.
 The value will be computed when linking to an existing repository.
 	* `repo_url` - (Computed, String) The URL of the GitLab repository for this tool integration.
 This parameter is required when linking to an existing repository.
 The value will be computed when creating a new repository, cloning, or forking a repository.
-	* `root_url` - (Optional, String) The Root URL of the server. e.g. https://gitlab.example.com.
+	* `root_url` - (Computed, String) The Root URL of the server. e.g. https://gitlab.example.com.
 	* `source_repo_url` - (Computed, String) The URL of the repository that you are forking or cloning.
 This parameter is required when forking or cloning a repository.
 It is not used when creating a new repository or linking to an existing repository.
-	* `title` - (Optional, String) The title of the server. e.g. My GitLab Enterprise Server.
+	* `title` - (Computed, String) The title of the server. e.g. My GitLab Enterprise Server.
 	* `token_url` - (Computed, String) The token URL used for authorizing with the GitLab server.
 	* `toolchain_issues_enabled` - (Optional, Boolean) Setting this value to true will enable issues on the GitLab repository and add an issues tool card to the toolchain.
 Setting the value to false will remove the tool card from the toolchain, but will not impact whether or not issues are enabled on the GitLab repository itself.
 	  * Constraints: The default value is `true`.